12 Easy, Elegant Dinner Recipes for Valentine’s Day

 7. Coconut-Crusted Cod

-As far as we’re concerned, flaky white fish is always cause for celebration, but we’ll make things extra-lively for Valentine’s Day with the help of panko crumbs and shredded coconut.
-The result is a delightfully crunchy, healthy meal for two that comes together in about half an hour.
-Roasted sweet potatoes or sliced and sautéed bell pepper would be a perfect match with the coconut fish.
+Flaky white fish is always a crowd pleaser, and we love this dressed-up version for Valentine’s Day that’s jazzed up with panko crumbs and shredded coconut.
+It’s a delightfully crunchy, healthy meal for two that comes together in about half an hour.
+Roasted sweet potatoes or a bright slaw would be a perfect match with the coconut fish.